nkoep/nkoep.net/src/pages/about.md

 header: img/mug.jpg
 ---

-My name is Niklas, and I am currently based out of Berlin where I work as a data scientist in the logistics department at Delivery Hero.
+Hi!
+My name is Niklas, and I am currently based out of Berlin where I work as a data scientist.
-In my role I mainly deal with predictive modeling around the topic of optimal courier staffing throughout the day.
-Before moving to Berlin, I studied electrical engineering at RWTH Aachen University where I graduated with an M.Sc. in 2014, and a doctoral degree in 2019.
+Before moving to Berlin at the beginning of 2021, I studied electrical engineering at RWTH Aachen University.

 ### Publications